Jazz Piano Basics

 – Jelly Roll Morton

-Taking place in Waltons New School of Music’s Digital Piano Lab and taught by one of the finest jazz pianists and teachers in Ireland, Jazz Piano Basics is a hands-on course designed to provide classical piano students of at least intermediate level (Grade V or equivalent) with a solid foundation in jazz piano.
+Taking place in Waltons New School of Music’s Digital Piano Lab and taught by one of the finest jazz pianists and teachers in Ireland, Jazz Piano Basics is a hands-on course designed to provide piano students of at least intermediate level (Grade 5 or equivalent) with a solid foundation in jazz piano.
 The course explores the unique rhythmic, melodic and harmonic aspects of jazz music and provides some basic approaches to playing in the genre, including:

 - Formation of chords and common chord progressions